Ayan-Nalawade/Chat/README.md

 **Notes and usage**

-Program by default will cycle through available and WORKING api's Each api will be connected for 10 requests to avoid overloading singular api
+Program by default will cycle through available and WORKING api's Each api will be connected for certain amount of requests to avoid overloading singular api

 use `--no-logs` if your having any issues with respond speeds or the program working at all..This command prevents context between different models/api's